-I often joke that I was emotionally scarred for life when I had the majority of my hair bleached off my head six years ago, but to be honest, I’m not entirely kidding.
+I often joke that I was emotionally scarred for life when I had the majority of my hair bleached off my head years ago, but to be honest, I’m not entirely kidding.
 In the days and weeks afterward, I was so distraught, embarrassed, and just plain crushed, I almost wasn’t able to get out of bed in the morning.
 But, here we are.
-It’s been seven years since “the bleach apocalypse of 2013,” and about one year since I detailed the experience while freelancing for Byrdie.
+It’s been years since “the bleach apocalypse of 2013,” and it's been a while since I detailed the experience while freelancing for Byrdie.
 Which begs the questions: Why am I still talking about it?
 As I happily reported in my initial article, I’ve slowly but surely nursed my hair back to health and I haven’t had a harrowing salon session since.
-Yet to this day, I still have some aesthetic response symptoms from the ordeal (yes, still), and I receive DM’s and Facebook messages on a daily basis from people who have read my story and are in the exact panic-stricken position I was seven years ago.
+Yet to this day, I still have some aesthetic response symptoms from the ordeal (yes, still), and I receive DM’s and Facebook messages on a daily basis from people who have read my story and are in the exact panic-stricken position I was years ago.

-Having access to some of the best products, treatments, and colorists in the business, I thought a sequel was in order: The comprehensive tip and product sheet I wish I had had six years ago—and an update on my current hair situation.
+Having access to some of the best products, treatments, and colorists in the business, I thought a sequel was in order: The comprehensive tip and product sheet I wish I had six years ago—and an update on my current hair situation.

 So naturally, I booked an appointment with celebrity colorist Tabitha Dueñas (aka my colorist soulmate I met years ago when I was an intern at Byrdie) at West Hollywood’s Nine Zero One Salon, which caters to blonde beauties such as Julianne Hough and Emma Roberts—ironically, the same women who served as my inspiration pre-bleach apocalypse.
 And since Dueñas has successfully gifted me with the Julianne Hough–esque baby blonde strands of my dreams (sans any damage), who better to ask advice?
 Ahead are the exact products, tips, and treatment schedules to take care of blonde hair—whether you’re just hoping to maintain your blonde hair’s integrity or you’re trying to bring it back from the dead post-apocalypse.